Registration guidelines

 Full-time status

-The University determines your enrollment status based on how many credits you take each semester.
-The information below can help you determine if you are full-, part-, or half-time.
+The University determines your enrollment based on how many credits you take each semester.
+For more information about your enrollment status, see Full-time credits.